r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

       The database['AGRESSIVE_DUMP'] contains the module advanced_option current settings (false or true) and its configurated as 'false' by default (user needs to set the option to 'true' to be able to run this funtion)

+The line 74 checks whats the settings of 'AGRESSIVE_DUMP' advanced option (if its true then it will run the funtion)<br />

 <br /><br /><br /><br />